-- > Middle of Fall semester for J Term and Spring semester registration; - Middle of Spring semester for Summer term registration and pre-registration for the next Fall semester.
+- ➤ Middle of Fall term for J-term and Spring term registration; - ➤ Middle of Spring term for May term and Summer term registration and preregistration for the next Fall term.

 Registration remains open after the pre-registration period but courses do fill and we encourage early registration.